neonrights/Adversarial-Cross-Lingual-Context-Vectors/README.md

 Example dataset can be found in the folder *example_data*.

+### Translator Tuning and XNLI Evaluation
+Translator training is executed by running ```python train_translator.py [--help] [ARGS]```.

+Fine-tuning consists of training a transformer model on top of a pretrained model which performs universal translations to a target language.
+In the case of the training script this is English.
+The final model is then evaluated on the XNLI data set in order to produce a set of BLEU scores.

 #### Translator Data
 Translator data should be entered as a .tsv file, with the name of each language as the header for each column.